Powerisinschool/image-x/README.md

 - `file`: Image file to apply the filter (multipart/form-data)
 - `filter`: Filter to apply: grayscale, sepia, blur, sharpen (multipart/form-data)

+For the `blur` filter, you can also specify the blur radius using the `radius` query parameter (Defaults to 2).

 Example request using cURL:

 ```bash